MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/item-marketing-text.md

 Copilot is designed to save you time and help you write creative and engaging text that reflects your brand and is consistent across your product line.
 Start by generating a suggestion, then change the suggested text as needed.

-### <a name="prerequisites"></a>Prerequisites
+### Prerequisites

-- Marketing text suggestions feature is enabled and activated on your environment.
+- Marketing text suggestions feature is activated on your environment.
 This task is typically done by an admin.
 For more information, go to [Configure Copilot and AI capabilities](enable-ai.md).
 - You're using one of the languages currently supported by the marketing text suggestions.

   [!INCLUDE[copilot-supported-languages.md](includes/copilot-supported-languages.md)]